Jacob van Heemskerck

-Jacob van Heemskerck (3 March 1567 – 25 April 1607) was a Dutch explorer and naval admiral.
+Jacob van Heemskerck (3 March 1567 – 25 April 1607) was a Dutch explorer and naval officer.
+He is generally known for his victory over the Spanish at the Battle of Gibraltar, where he ultimately lost his life.

 Early life

 Jacob van Heemskerck was born in Amsterdam in 1567.
-He is described as having delicate feature, large brown eyes, a thin high nose, fair hair and beard, and a soft gentle expression.
+He is described as having delicate features, large brown eyes, a thin high nose, fair hair and beard, and a soft gentle expression.
 Under a quiet exterior and plain dress were a daring nature and indomitable ambition for military and naval distinction.

 Career

 Arctic exploration

 Heemskerck's early fame arose from an attempt to discover an Arctic passage from Europe to China.
 Two vessels sailed from Amsterdam on 10 May 1596, under the command of Heemskerck and Jan Rijp.
 Willem Barentsz accompanied Heemskerck as pilot, and Gerrit de Veer, the historian of the voyage, was on board as mate.

 The masses of ice in the straits leading to the Kara Sea, and the impenetrable nature of the pack near Novaya Zemlya, had suggested the advisability of avoiding the land and, by keeping a northerly course, of seeking a passage in the open sea.
 They sailed northwards, and, on 9 June, discovered Bear Island in the Barents Sea.
 Continuing on the same course they sighted a mountainous snow-covered land in about 80° N., soon afterwards being stopped by the polar pack ice.
 This important discovery was named Spitsbergen, and was believed—incorrectly—to be a part of Greenland.

 Arriving at Bear Island again on 1 July, Rijp parted company, while Heemskerck and Barents proceeded eastward, intending to pass round the northern extreme of Novaya Zemlya.
 On 26 August, they reached Ice Haven, after rounding the northern extremity of the land.
 Here their vessel became anchored in ice and they wintered in a house built out of driftwood and planks from the tween decks and the deck-house of the vessel.

 On 13 June, they made their way in two open boats to the Lapland coast; but Barents died during the voyage, on 20 June.
 This was the first time that an arctic winter was successfully faced; The voyage stands in the first rank among the polar enterprises of the 16th century, and led to the flourishing whale and seal fisheries which long enriched the Netherlands.